Francesco Di Carlo: Involvement in Roberto Calvi murder

-In July 1991 the pentito Francesco Marino Mannoia claimed that Di Carlo had killed Roberto Calvi, nicknamed "God's banker", because he was in charge of Banco Ambrosiano, in which the Vatican Bank was the main share-holder.
+In July 1991 the pentito Francesco Marino Mannoia claimed that Di Carlo had killed Roberto Calvi, nicknamed "God's banker", because he was in charge of Banco Ambrosiano, in which the Vatican Bank was the main shareholder.
 Calvi had been killed because he had lost Mafia funds when Banco Ambrosiano collapsed.
 The order to kill Calvi had come from Mafia boss Giuseppe Calò.

 When Di Carlo became a state witness in June 1996, he denied that he was the killer, but admitted that he had been approached by Calò to do the job.
 However, Di Carlo could not be reached in time, and when he later called Calò, the latter said that everything had been taken care of already.
 According to Di Carlo, the killers were Vincenzo Casillo and Sergio Vaccari, who belonged to the Camorra from Naples and have since been killed.